 - Face swapping.
 (Often available on deepfake websites).

 One of the most popular cheapfake techniques is recontextualization.
 This method withdraws a certain element — a person’s statement, gesture or action — and presents it in a completely different context.

-An especially notable hazard lies in the viral nature of the cheapfakes.
+An especially notable hazard in deepfake detection lies in the viral nature of the cheapfakes.
 Paris and Donovan note that media proliferation is easy to orchestrate via channels such as instant messengers.
 This creates a favorable "breeding ground" for spreading disinformation.